tttamaki/ICP-test/README.md

          0          0          0          1
 ```

-+Correspondences (matches) are shown with lines.
++ Correspondences (matches) are shown with lines.
   There  are many outliers.
   press `q` to proceed.
-+Outlier matches are rejected.
++ Outlier matches are rejected.
   press `q` to proceed.
-+Aligned the milk to the scene with matched points.
++ Aligned the milk to the scene with matched points.
   press `q` to proceed.
-+Final refinement by PCL.
++ Final refinement by PCL.
   Estimated R and t are shown.
   press `q` to stop.